 Orca (Killer Whale)

-- Killer whales (orcas) have a cooperative social structure and hunting style similar to that of wolves.
+- Killer whales (orcas) have a cooperative social structure and hunting style similar to wolves.

-- Feed on harbor seals, porpoise, sea lions, and can prey upon other larger whales like the humpback and minke when hunting in large pods.
+- They feed on harbor seals, porpoise, sea lions, and can prey upon other larger whales like the humpback and minke when hunting in large pods.

-- Killer whales can reach lengths of up to 30 feet and weigh up to 8 tons.
+- Orcas can reach lengths of up to 30 feet and weigh up to 8 tons.
 When born, they’re already 8 feet long and weigh 400 pounds!

 - Killer whales are most often observed swimming at the surface of the water.
 However, like humpbacks, orcas can be seen breaching, spyhopping (raising their head out of the water, and lobtailing (slapping the surface with their tail).

 - The largest of the “eared seals” (the Otariidae family, made up of all fur seals and sea lions), Steller (northern) sea lions are known for their roar-like calls, much different from the barking sound made by their California sea lion cousins.

 - Prefer coastal areas and can be seen on rocky shores in groups.

 - Steller sea lions use their rear flippers to “walk” on land.

 - They feed on fish and large mollusks.

 - The largest males can weigh over 1,000 pounds.